 Stretching the Season

 Extend your fall harvest an extra month or more by shielding plants from hard freezes.
 Simple methods include blanketing low-growers with a thick layer of straw mulch or leaves (pull it aside during the day), a clear plastic tarp or a floating row cover.
 Lightweight floating row covers protect crops down to about 28 degrees; heavier-weight covers will protect to 24 degrees.
-Go further with a simple cold frame, like the one shown in the Image Gallery.
+Go further with a simple cold frame, like the one above.
 See a reader’s simple cold frame warmed with a birdbath heater or crock pot, or paint gallon jugs black and tuck them inside your cold frame to absorb warmth during the day and radiate it at night.

 Plastic-covered tunnels supported by hoops are also excellent for stretching the fall growing season into winter (and also for getting a jump-start in spring).
 See details on building and using low tunnels.